Gringo: Mexico

 The term is mentioned in its meaning of "incomprehensible language" from the 18th century (1789) to the 1830s, but also to indicate foreign troops, at first, coming from Spain in the second half of the 18th century.
 A text published in Mexico, but written by a Spaniard, denigrates a Mexican from Sonora for speaking "gringo", in reference to the indigenous language.
 After the Mexican–American War, gringo began to be used for citizens from that country, with expressions such as "American gringo" or simply gringo, attested as in popular use in Tepetitlán in 1849.
 Since then, gringo became a way to designate United States citizens exclusively.

-The term is deeply rooted in Mexican culture and art; for example, in the novel The Old Gringo by Carlos Fuentes or in the songs Frijolero by Molotov and Somos Más Americanos by Los Tigres del Norte.
+The term is deeply rooted in Mexican culture and art; for example, in the novel The Old Gringo by Carlos Fuentes or in the songs Frijolero by Molotov, Somos Más Americanos by Los Tigres del Norte or the children's song El Raton Vaquero by Francisco Gabilondo Soler.

 United States

 In the United States, gringo is often used by Latino Americans to refer to Anglo Americans.
 Sometimes it is also used by Americans to refer to themselves.
-It is considered to be a racial slur targeted towards non-Hispanic white people but it may also refer to any person that is not Latino.
-Among the US Latino communities it may also disparagingly refer to another Latino person perceived to not be culturally Latino, e.g. unable to speak Spanish.
+Among the US Latino communities it may also refer to another Latino person perceived to not be culturally Latino, e.g. unable to speak Spanish.

-Alicia Shepard stated that there is a disagreement between Hispanics and non-Hispanics about its offensiveness.
-She argued that even though in Spanish it is defined as a neutral term and not as an insult, in English it can be interpreted as such, and should be avoided.
+Columnist Alicia Shepard has argued that there is a disagreement between Hispanics and non-Hispanics about its offensiveness.
+She asserts that even though in Spanish it is defined as a neutral term and not as an insult, it should be avoided by "effective journalism" in the United States.

 Gustavo Arellano said that the term is "technically a slur", but "its power to offend nowadays is minimal".
 He compared the ban on the term as an attempt to cancel aspects of Mexican culture.